austinbarrows/kouhan-tracker/README.md

 ## Development Setup
 ### Firebase Setup
 1\.
 Create a Firebase account if necessary, and then create a Firebase project for kouhan-tracker.
 2\.
-Add a Web app to the Firebase project (</> icon).
+Add a Web app (</> icon) to the Firebase project.
 During the addition process, Firebase will display an "Add Firebase SDK" section with code. <br>
 Copy the `firebaseConfig` section that looks like this:
 ```
 const firebaseConfig = {